New links between PDE's and Voronoi patterns: Elliptic equations and Voronoi cells

 \begin{itemize} \item[a)] Domain.
-We define a rectangle ${\bf R}=\{(x,y):0\leq x\leq R, 0\leq y\leq U\}$. \item[b)] Sources and particles: We randomly choose $n$ points in ${\bf R}$; these points will be the sources. $m$ particles will emerge from each source and start moving in a random walk with a fixed step size. \item[c)] Coalitions: When a particle $P$ from source $S_i$ collides with the particle's trajectory from a different source or with the boundary, $P$ will be sent to its source $S_i$ and will resume moving from there. \item[d)] Iterations: The particles will move synchronously and will stop after a certain number of iterations. \end{itemize}
+We define a rectangle ${\bf R}=\{(x,y):0\leq x\leq R, 0\leq y\leq U\}$. \item[b)] Sources and particles: We randomly choose $n$ points in ${\bf R}$; these points will be the sources. $m$ particles will emerge from each source and move randomly with a fixed step size. \item[c)] Coalitions: When a particle $P$ from source $S_i$ collides with the particle's trajectory from a different source or with the boundary, $P$ will be sent to its source $S_i$ and will resume moving from there. \item[d)] Iterations: The particles will move synchronously and stop after a certain number of iterations. \end{itemize}

 The parameters we used are shown in table (\ref{AlgPar}).